-Students aiming to enter a PA education program will usually need to bring some amount of clinical experience with them.
-Whether t
+Students aiming to enter a physician assistant (PA) program will usually need to bring some amount of clinical experience with the

 Some of the most important interviews I’ve been a part of involved admission to physician assistant school.
 It’s the start of a challenging and rewarding career, and just like the PA job market, entrance into a quality program is competitive.
 If you make it to the interview, you need to be ready to make a big impression.
 Here are seven ways to stand out from the other candidates and secure a spot in the program.